More storms possible Monday after trees fall on multiple Columbia homes overnight

 Weekend storms across the Columbia area brought down trees that damaged several houses, and more severe storms could be on the way Monday.

+The National Weather Service in Columbia issued a severe thunderstorm watch for much of the northern half of South Carolina just after 1 p.m.
+Monday.

-Eastern Columbia near Forest Acres was particularly hard hit by Sunday night's storm, said Al Moore, a meteorologist with the National Weather Service in Columbia.
+Eastern Columbia near Forest Acres was particularly hard hit by Sunday night's storm, said Al Moore, a meteorologist with the National Weather Service.

 More damaging winds, heavy rainfall, hail and localized flooding are possible Monday afternoon and night, NWS predicts.